 If your son or daughter is aged 18 or younger on 1 July (of commencing academic year) and on a full-time Further Education course they can apply for a travel pass.
 This is not means tested.
 This pass will enable your son or daughter to travel to and from the College without charge.
 Other criteria and age restrictions may apply.

 The Education Authority is no longer accepting paper application forms for FE travel.
-From 20th August, you can apply online on the EA website.
+From 12th August, you can apply online on the EA website.
 Please read eligibility criteria carefully prior to completion of the form.
-EA have also produced guidance on home to College transport for parents and FE students during Covid-19.
+All applications must be submitted through the EA website.

 Applications for Transport Assistance are in respect of FULL-TIME attendance at a Further Education College.